Nanyangny/AutoInsuranceFraudDetect/README.md

 The dataset is from [kaggle](https://www.kaggle.com/roshansharma/fraud-detection-in-insurance-claims)

-Most of the code are inspired by [this article](https://medium.com/fraud-investigation-using-machine-learning/fraud-detection-insurance-29d00b521525) and [this article](https://medium.com/fraud-investigation-part-ii/fraud-investigation-part-ii-42062c471db1) and , with some modification on the features and presentation.
+Most of the code are inspired by [this article](https://medium.com/fraud-investigation-using-machine-learning/fraud-detection-insurance-29d00b521525) and [this article](https://medium.com/fraud-investigation-part-ii/fraud-investigation-part-ii-42062c471db1), with some modification on the features and presentation.
 I also added comments and my understanding on the original code.
 It is not good to just blindly copy and paste, I did it by studying the code first and undertand the logic and rationale behind each step.

 Below is a little summary of what I learned from the article and other related knowledges and pipelines of a machine learning project.